adonix-org/quick-share/README.md

 # 🔗 quick-share
-A Cloudflare worker for sharing links.
+A Cloudflare Worker for sharing links.